hothdung/Anti-Bullying-Physical-bullying-Cyberbullying-/README.md

 # Anti-Bullying (Physical bullying and Cyberbullying)
-This system detects signals of the students regarding physical bullying, verbal bullying, and cyberbullying through an automatic approach
+This system detects signals of the students regarding physical bullying, verbal bullying, and cyberbullying through an automatic approach.

 # System
 Anti-Bullying System documentation